Crown Estate Scotland Community Capacity Grants Programme

 How to apply

-- Those with a strong fit with the programme's objectives will be invited to submit a full detailed application.
+- Detailed application: Those with a strong fit with the objectives of the programme will be invited to submit a full detailed application.
+You will be given 5 weeks to prepare and submit your application.